GTMStack

 When launching a new scoring model, frame it as a 90-day experiment.
 Tell sales: “We’re testing this model for 90 days.
 We’ll measure conversion rates by score grade, and if A-grade leads don’t convert at 2x+ the rate of C-grade leads, we’ll rebuild the model.”

 This framing reduces resistance (“it’s just an experiment”), creates a clear success metric, and gives you a defined window to collect calibration data.
+A 2025 Forrester report on B2B marketing effectiveness found that teams using iterative, data-driven scoring models generated 28% more pipeline than teams using static models.
+The iteration is the point.

 Iterating Based on Conversion Data

 The first version of your scoring model will be wrong.
 That’s expected.
-The goal isn’t to get it right on day one — it’s to build a system that improves continuously.
+The goal isn’t to get it right on day one.
+It’s to build a system that improves continuously.

 Quarterly Calibration